DukeRobotics/documentation/ros-tutorials/lesson-1-basics.md

 # Lesson 1 - Basics

+## Summary
+This lesson will introduce you into the very basics of ROS.
+By the end, you will know how to start ROS and run the turtle simulation.

 ## Vocab
 - ROS: Robot Operating System, the software we are learning about
 - `roscore`: Command used to start ROS